databio/bulker/docs/custom_prompts.md

 ## Change colors

-You can use any terminal colors compatible with your terminal.
+You can al;so use any terminal colors compatible with your terminal.

 ```yaml